sullrich/ah4c/scripts/linux/kodi/README.txt

 This set of scripts shares commonality with the scripts under scripts/chromecast/kodi_faves/.
-See the README.txt under there for important details.
+See the README.txt under there for important details, configuration options, etc.

 This should work on any sort of Linux box that can run kodi.
-I tested it with a few distributions before I settled on one called LibreELEC.
+I tested it with a few distributions before I settled on one called plain old raspbian.
 I tried it on a few differnt Raspberry Pi boards that I had on hand.
-You can find LibreELEC among the media players in the standard RPi imager tool.

 On a couple of RPi 1 boards, the lag and stutter was pretty bad.
 On an RPi 2 board with 1 GB of RAM, playing was mostly smooth but with